 - vocabulary and spelling

 - gist (getting a general idea) and detail

 - adapting your language to suit different scenarios

 - communicating even when it’s difficult

 Twice each term, all classes become project-based for a week.
 Practise your skills by collaborating on a creative project, or doing a piece of investigation work in the local community.
 Previous examples have included creating a video about a topic and interviewing people outside the classroom.

 Additional activities on the full-time course

-You will be assessed at the end of each General English unit to encourage you to use what you have learnt, track your progress and identify areas for you to improve on.
+You'll be assessed at the end of each General English unit to encourage you to use what you have learnt, track your progress and identify areas for you to improve on.

 Assessments vary across units; examples of previous assessments have been creating a blog, taking part in discussions, making a vlog (video blog), evaluating news articles, doing a presentation and producing pieces of creative writing.

-You will receive grades, detailed feedback and a Common European Framework of Reference for Languages (CEFR) level for your work.
+You'll receive grades, detailed feedback and a Common European Framework of Reference for Languages (CEFR) level for your work.
 The CEFR is an internationally recognised grading system of measuring your language ability.